fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2022/cs424-fall-2022-syllabus.md

 #### Late Days
-Since students will need to present their projects to the class, it is very important that they are finished by the deadline, otherwise it will be difficult to schedule new presentation slots.
+Since students will need to present their projects to the class, it is very important that they are finished by the deadlines, otherwise it will be difficult to schedule new presentation slots.

 ***